r-forge/exams/jekyll/_posts/tutorials/2017-09-09-installation.md

 [R/exams](http://www.R-exams.org/) is an extension for the [R system for statistical computing](https://www.R-project.org) and hence the first installation step is the base R system.

 - **Windows and (Mac) OS X:** Go to <https://CRAN.R-project.org/>, the Comprehensive R Archive Network (CRAN).
 Simply click on the link for your operating system and at least install the "base" system.
-It is recommended to also install the accompanying "Rtools" which are not always needed immediately but, e.g., necessary for producing zip files for some learning management systems.
+   For some tasks (e.g., output for some learning management systems) it is necessary that the base R `zip()` function works.
+On Windows this requires to install the [Rtools](https://CRAN.R-project.org/bin/windows/Rtools/) and to include them in the PATH environment variable.
 - **Linux:** While it is possible to download from CRAN by hand, it is easier for most distributions to install the packaged binary.
 For example, on Debian/Ubuntu:

   ```{r}
   apt-get install r-base-core r-base-dev
   ```

 There is a wide variety of interfaces for using R including simply the shell, Emacs, or dedicated graphical user interfaces for Windows and OS X, respectively.
 Moreover, RStudio is an open-source cross-platform integrated development environment that facilitates many common tasks for R beginners.

-- **For R beginners:** Go to
-  <https://www.RStudio.com/products/RStudio/> and obtain the "Desktop" version
-  of RStudio (Open Source Edition).
+- **For R beginners:** Go to <https://www.RStudio.com/products/RStudio/> and obtain the "Desktop" version of RStudio (Open Source Edition).

 ## 2. R package "exams"

 The core of R/exams is the open-source R package ["exams"](https://CRAN.R-project.org/package=exams), also available from CRAN.
 It can be easily installed interactively from within R with a single command.
 If necessary, the development version of the package is also available, which may provide some new features or small improvements.

 - **Stable version:**